anseki/jquery-plainmodal/README.md

 $('#modal').plainModal({offset: {left: 100, top: 50}});
 ```

 Or, a Function that returns above Object.
-This Function is called by [Open](#open) method, not [Initialize](#initialize) method.
+This Function is called per every calling `open` method.
 Therefore position be able to change according to the situation.

 ```js
 var button = $('#open-button').click(function() {